-The first step in every person’s recovery journey is detox.
+The first step in every person's recovery journey is detox.
 The need to purge the body of an addictive substance is a universal constant for all recovering patients.
 While withdrawal begins within hours to a day for everyone, the overall length of withdrawal varies.
 As such, the length of time detox takes also varies.
 How long does detox take?
-Read below to find out.
+Let's take a closer look in order to find out.

 How Long Does Detox Take?
 It Depends